AntagonistHQ/xmldsig/README.md

 After you have successfully downloaded and installed the required libraries, you should be able to run `python setup.py install` without any problems.

-You should run the tests included in the library to ensure the installation succeeded.
-(But there aren't any yet...)
+You should run the tests by executing `python setup.py test` to verify installation went according to plan.

 Basic usage
 ===========